valicm/commerce_coupon_conditions/README.md

 INTRODUCTION
 ------------

-This modules is extending Commerce 2 promotion coupon to support commerce conditions plugin in Drupal 8.
+This module is extending Commerce 2 promotion coupon to support commerce conditions plugin in Drupal 8.

 Commerce promotion module have conditions, but in some cases is more useful